Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Everything you need to know before buying real estate is included in our The Philippines Property Pack

-We constantly update this blog post to reflect the latest regulations and program requirements from Philippine government sources.
+We constantly update this blog post to reflect the latest regulations, deposit requirements, and market conditions in the Philippines as of early 2026.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in the Philippines.